 Whether you’re an adult or a child, there are a number of things you need to know before you ride your electric scooter on the roads.
 The law around electric scooters is changing rapidly in the UK, and it’s important to read up on the current rules and regulations.

-So, before you buckle on your helmet and jump on your e-scooter, here is everything you need to consider about the legalities of electric scooters.
+Before you buckle on your helmet and jump on your e-scooter, here is everything you need to consider about the legalities of electric scooters in the UK.

-While you can’t use them on pavements and roads, you can currently only use electric scooters on private property.
-If it’s not your own property, you’ll need to ask for permission.
-As long as the land is privately owned though, and you have the landowner’s permission, you’re good to go.
+While you can’t ride e-scooters on public pavements and roads, you can use electric scooters on private property in the UK.
+If you do not own the private property or land, make sure you ask for permission from the landowner first.
+As long as the land is privately owned and you have permission to use it, you’re free to use privately owned e-scooters.

-Sadly, this means they currently aren’t the alternative to public transport that many are hoping for, but that may be changing.
+Sadly, this means they aren’t currently the alternative to public transport that many are hoping for.
+However, this may change in the future.